cwcyau/hdruk-roche-summer-school/README.md

 1. Be studying for a PhD in a substantively quantitative subject,
 2. Have experience in biomedical or health data research,
-3. Possess mature and competent programming abilities in a modern environment,
+3. Possess mature and competent programming abilities in a modern environment.

 This summer school is unlikely to be suitable for those already with **direct** research experience of spatial single-cell analysis.

 If you wish to apply for internships, you will need to be eligible to work in the UK, EU or Switzerland.

+## How do you register?

+If you are interested in participating in the summer school, please express your interest using the [registration form](https://forms.gle/1TKE4WMYMJ5TL92q9).

+The deadline for applications is **30 May 2023**.

+After this date, applications will be screened for their basic eligibility and then places assigned randomly by lottery.
+A waiting list will be maintained for those who wish to be informed of withdrawals and late openings.

+Please note that during an earlier expression of interest call, the number of registrations vastly exceeded the number of available places so please ensure your applications are complete and entered by the end date.

 ## Event Information